 Gender is a cross-cutting issue and is mainstreamed in all European and national projects, ensuring a more integrated approach to research and innovation.
-The objectives of the Gender Equality Committee are based on the strategy on gender equality of Horizon 2020:
+The objectives of the Gender Equality Committee are based on the strategy on gender equality of Horizon 2020 and Horizon Europe:

 The Gender Equality Committee created within the Severo Ochoa project has the goal of recognizing and strengthening equal opportunities within the Institute.

-In 2019 the objective of the Gender Equality Committee is to create a Gender Equality Plan for the Institute and to make gender-related resources accessible to all the staff.
+One of the main goals of the Gender Equality Committee was to create a Gender Equality Plan for the Institute and to make gender-related resources accessible to all the staff.

 In the hiring process, unconscious bias happens when you form an opinion about candidates based solely on first impressions.
 Or, when you prefer one candidate over another simply because the first one seems like someone you’d easily hang out with outside of work.
 Even in the early hiring stages, a candidate’s resume picture, their name, or their hometown could influence your opinion more than you think.
 In short, unconscious bias influences your decision – whether positively or negatively – using criteria irrelevant to the job.